• Skip to primary navigation

 What kind of pan should I use to cook the chicken?

 I like a cast iron skillet for this task.
-You start the dish on the stove, and finish it in the oven, so you need a heavy, ovenproof pan.
+You start on the stove, and finish it in the oven, so you need a heavy, ovenproof pan.

 TIP - Use a paring knife to push the small seeds out of the sliced kumquats.
 The seeds are small and fairly tender, and I don't always remove them!